 All students admitted to the program receive a funding package that includes a stipend and tuition waiver.
 We also offer enhanced funding packages to students with exceptional qualifications.
 Continued funding is conditional based on performance.

-The faculty begin reviewing applications in late December.
-Video interviews of selected applicants are conducted in January and recruitment visits are offered to chosen applicants in late January -early February.
-Admissions decisions to our first tier applicants are made by mid to late February.
+The faculty begin reviewing applications in early December.
+Video interviews with selected applicants are conducted in January and recruitment visits are offered to chosen applicants in late January through February.
+Admissions decisions to our first tier applicants are made soon thereafter.

 Yes.
 Transfer requests are reviewed on a case-by-case basis.